neha-kay/Kiko-plus/_posts/2016-06-19-to-what-degree-should-you-plan-your-career.md

 ### The Mission & Goal Oriented Model | Keith Ferrazzi

-Ferrazzi argues the more specific we are about our goals, the easier it becomes to strategize around it and develop meaningful relationships relevant to the goal at hand.
+In [Never Eat Alone](https://www.amazon.com/gp/product/0385346654/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0385346654&linkCode=as2&tag=amazon05b3-20&linkId=47ffa9b6bd24b7724878e004eb592405){:target="_blank"}, Ferrazzi argues the more specific we are about our goals, the easier it becomes to strategize around it and develop meaningful relationships relevant to the goal at hand.
 He points to a study which asked Yale’s class of 1953 a number of questions regarding goals, including:

 - Have you set goals?
 - Have you written them down?